 In the moment we make the choice to teach our boys to hide their emotional expression, we commit to raising sons who focus, not on the back and forth of human relationships, but on performing a narrow and closely policed version of manhood based on the rules for being “a real man.”
 While the rules of the man box are highly effective in enforcing hierarchical, command and control structures, they suppress or eliminate boys’ capacities for connection, empathy, collaboration, innovation, co-designing across difference, and forming authentic relationships.

 This is why the nostalgia for a bygone 1950’s era America is so compelling for some men.
-An America where large numbers of women accepted their status as second-class citizens provided the cultural container that made the man box seemingly rewarding for men, and its catastrophic personal costs relatively invisible.
+An America where large numbers of women were forced to accept their status as second-class citizens provided the cultural container that made the man box seemingly rewarding for men, and its catastrophic personal costs relatively invisible.
 With the container failing, the brutal and isolating costs of the man box becomes more evident to men, minus the countervailing benefits it once provided when women (and people of color, and LGBTQ people) had no choice but to play along.

 The source of men’s anxiety